 Free Light Goose Conservation Order Permit

-Federal law requires all waterfowl hunters 16 years of age or older to carry a valid federal Migratory Bird Hunting & Conservation Stamp (Duck Stamp) which is signed in ink across the face (page 3).
-2016 New Mexico Light Goose Conservation Order Questionnaire
+Federal law requires all waterfowl hunters 16 years of age or older to carry a valid federal Migratory Bird Hunting & Conservation Stamp (Duck Stamp) which is signed in ink across the face.See page 7.

 It is legal to use artificial decoys, blinds and dogs.
-It is illegal to shoot at any protected species from within a motor vehicle, power boat, sailboat or aircraft.
-Migratory birds may be taken from a motor-driven boat (or other craft with attached motor) or sailboat, provided that craft is resting at anchor, fastened within or alongside a fixed hunting blind or used solely as a means for retrieving killed birds.
+It is illegal to shoot at any protected species from within or upon a motor vehicle, motor-driven boat, sailboat or aircraft.
+However, a person may shoot from a motor-driven boat when the motor has been completely shut off and its progress has ceased.